 Does this affect the Krak Head deal?

-While some companies exist purely to generate profit for a tiny minority, others are predominantly about improving the world we live in.
-Those who choose employment in the latter typically do so more out of love than in lieu of financial gain.
-When consumers are aware of this distinction they can make an informed decision about whether to line someone’s pockets, or invest in enhancing society.
+While the private sector exists to generate profit for a tiny minority, the voluntary sector is about improving the world we live in.
+Those who choose employment in the latter typically do so more out of love than in lieu of financial reward.
+Consumers who are aware of this distinction can make an informed decision about whether to line someone’s pockets, or invest in enhancing society.

-The new company has no bosses, managers, or shareholders, and is owned and controlled entirely by its workforce on the basis of “one member one vote”.
-In other words, the people who work in Krakatoa will collectively run the business.
-Members can be full-time, part-time, casual workers, or even full on volunteers.
-They have each undertaken to provide at least 40 hours of unpaid labour per annum towards improving the business, in exchange for this equality of power.
-Outside of that they get paid just like everyone else.
-Every member also serves as a director.
+Our company has no bosses, managers, or shareholders, and is owned and controlled entirely by its workforce on the basis of “one member one vote”.
+In other words, the people working in Krakatoa collectively run the business.
+Members can be full-time, part-time, casual workers, or even full-on volunteers.
+We have each undertaken to provide at least 40 hours of unpaid labour per annum towards improving the bar, in exchange for equality of power.
+Outside of that we get paid just like everyone else.
+Each member also serves as a director.

 Ideally we’d like for everyone who works here to become a member, but it’s still early days.
 Right now, the full members are Flash, Gillian, Jamie, and Jimsin.
-Probationary members are Ally, Fudge, and Hen.
+Probationary members are Ally, Fudge, Hen.
 A further four employees and three volunteers are actively undergoing training, and uptake is increasing over time.
-Nobody is forced into this, it’s up to the individual whether they choose to pursue membership or not, and that won’t impact on their existing employment.
+Nobody is forced into this, it’s up to the individual whether they choose to pursue membership or not, and that decision does not impact on their existing employment.

-Flash has provisioned the building for use by us on an evergreen basis, under a special lease whereby everything we contribute goes to the upkeep of the building, and we only make those contributions when we can afford to do so.
-In the event of his death this arrangement continues in trust.
-Flash does not profit from this.
+Flash has provisioned the building for use by us on an evergreen basis, under a special lease whereby everything we contribute goes to the upkeep of the building, and we only make those payments when we can afford to do so.
+In the event of his death this will continue in trust.
+Nobody profits from the arrangement.